-While it is a busy spot during the summer period, Rockwood Conservation Area, located north of Milton, Ontario, is a cool place to visit for a number of reasons.
+While it is a busy spot during the summer period, Rockwood Conservation Area, located north of Milton, Ontario, is a cool place to visit.

-- There are areas for swimming – but note that parents are responsible for their child’s/children’s safety.
+- You can take a dip in the water.
+While there are many areas for swimming at Rockwood, parents are responsible for their child’s/children’s safety.
 There is no beach patrol.

 - You can camp at Rockwood Conservation Area, without the long two to three hour trek north of Toronto.
-Make your reservation in advance to ensure you have a spot!
+However, make your reservation in advance to ensure you have a spot!

 - It’s a perfect place for a day trip picnic from Toronto, particularly for those living in the concrete jungle or a highrise condo.
 Dining al fresco without the smell of fumes and the noise of numerous cars always makes food taste better!

 - Hiking and walking trails are fairly easy and give you some spectacular views of the area and the Eramosa River.

 - You can canoe or kayak on the Eramosa River.
 Rentals are available.